wohaco/despace/vega_1_2.md

    1. PrOP-V penetrometer;
    1. Sigma-3 gas chromatograph to study the chemical composition of the atmosphere and cloud layer of Venus (USSR);
-   1. GS-15-STsV gamma ray spectrometer to determine the content of natural radioactive elements in Venusian rocks − uranium, thorium, potassium − was also used on [Venera 8](venera_8.md) [− 10](venera_8.md) (USSR): sensor (⌀ 6.3 × 100 cm) and electronic box − all inside the lander, no need of deployment or bring sample inside the lander, P = 12.5 W, m = 7.5 kg, 128 channels;
+   1. GS-15-STsV gamma ray spectrometer to determine the content of natural radioactive elements in Venusian rocks − uranium, thorium, potassium − was also used on [Venera 8](venera_8.md) [− 10](venera_8.md) (USSR): sensor (⌀ 6.3 × 100 ㎝) and electronic box − all inside the lander, no need of deployment or bring sample inside the lander, P = 12.5 W, m = 7.5 ㎏, 128 channels;
    1. Meteocomplex T,P sensors (USSR);
    1. VM-4 hygrometer to determine the content of water vapor in the atmosphere (USSR);
    1. Malakhit-V mass spectrometer (USSR, France);
    1. IFP aerosol analyzer (USSR);
    1. LSA particle size spectrometer (USSR).
    1. ISAV-A nephelometer/scatterometer (USSR);
-   1. GZU VB-02 drill + BDRP-AM25 soil [X‑ray fluorescence](xrf.md) spectrometer (USSR): 216 × 142 × 128 mm, m = 8 kg, 384 channels for analysis (3 × 128), P = 12.5 W, sensor and electronic box − all inside the lander, no need of deployment;
+   1. GZU VB-02 drill + BDRP-AM25 soil [X‑ray fluorescence](xrf.md) spectrometer (USSR): 216 × 142 × 128 ㎜, m = 8 ㎏, 384 channels for analysis (3 × 128), P = 12.5 W, sensor and electronic box − all inside the lander, no need of deployment;
    1. ISAV-S UV spectrometer (USSR, France).
    1. **Aerostat**.
 Sensors for measuring meteorological parameters:
       - vertical wind speed (vertical anemometer),